 - Preparing for the challenges and opportunities of life: effects on early experience on adaptive plasticity in laying hens

-As a research assistant, I have been involved in multiple research projects with both focus on aspects of negative and positive welfare.
+I have previously been involved in several different research projects involving dairy cows, pigs and dogs, which both have focus on aspects of positive and negative welfare.

 - Using body language to assess emotional states in dairy cows